Birjot-Bala/birjot-bala.github.io/src/text/resume.md

 ## Experience

+### Application Developer II

+**April 2024 - Present**

-### Application Developer
+### Application Developer I

-**November 2022 - Present**
+**November 2022 - April 2024**

 Wawanesa Insurance

 Toronto, ON
+- Developed an integration between policy and claims business applications saving the business over $1.5 million in less than a year
+- Developed an asynchronous integration using message queues to send JSON payloads to an in-house endpoint
 - Developed product enhancements based on businesss needs in Java/Gosu
-- Developed web services for integrations between business applications
 - Worked in an agile scrum team model
 - Used software development tools such as JIRA, Confluence, Git, BitBucket and TeamCity